 How Can Dental Issues Affect Your Sleep?

 One prominent area of concern for millions of people is the relationship that their jaw and mouth have with the rest of their well-being.
-There are many possible dental issues which can crop up in this area, including TMJ, alignment issues, teeth grinding including Bruxism, and muscle spasms.
+There are many possible dental issues that can crop up in this area, including TMJ, alignment issues, teeth grinding including Bruxism, and muscle spasms.
 Millions of people deal with these dental issues every year, with varying degrees of severity based on the cases.
 This is where a dentist can be the best person you see for any dental issues that are keeping you awake.

 Left untreated, these dental issues can cause a lot of health problems due to the pain and suffering that they inflict.
 For example, someone who has trouble with impacted teeth or TMJ may not be able to comfortably eat, making the experience a miserable necessity.
 Likewise, rest may completely escape those who have dental issues in this area.
 The loss of sleep which is incurred in this way can have a very pronounced effect on the health and well-being of an individual.